 What advice would you like to give to anyone looking for a similar job?

 Having an open mind and a positive attitude towards problem-solving helps a lot.
-You have to be flexible as you must have knowledge or at least be willing to learn about various topics like accounting, finance, IT systems, taxation etc. It may be stressful to often face situations where you don’t have any previous knowledge of how to handle the issue in question.
+You have to be flexible as you must have knowledge or at least be willing to learn about various topics like accounting, finance, IT systems, taxation, etc. It may be stressful to often face situations where you don’t have any previous knowledge of how to handle the issue in question.
 But that’s the bit that makes the job exciting and makes each day different from all the others.
-Additionally, there is a lot to gain in terms of developing your understanding of various topics as long as you’re willing to learn.
+Additionally, there’s a lot to gain in terms of developing your understanding of various topics as long as you’re willing to learn.

 What would be the one thing you would like to share about Lindström with people who might not know the company so well?

 Lindström has integrated circular economy into their business model, which I admire.
 As an organisation, we try to think of new and more sustainable ways to live and focus on using existing resources efficiently.
 Although the sustainability and environmental aspects were not the main reasons, I initially accepted the job and have since grown to appreciate these values.
 This experience has added to the other positive characteristics that Lindström has as an employer.

 This series of career stories is built on conversations, ideas and the Lindström community.
 With a mission to celebrate our colleagues and draw inspiration, this series is dedicated to shedding light on the stories of Lindströmers around the world, in various positions, teams and countries, celebrating the diversity of our people.
 At Lindström, we value and support everyone in their aspiration to become the best they can be.